abhayagiri/what-is-buddhism/main.md

 # The Middle Way

-The path to awakening is called the Middle Way, because it avoids the two extremes of self-indulgence and self-torment.
+The path to awakening is called the Middle Way because it avoids the two extremes of self-indulgence and self-torment.
 Such extreme behavior does not lead to peace.
 The Middle Way consists of cultivating virtue, serenity and wisdom and is further elaborated as the Noble Eightfold Path: